gitadr/gatsbyPortfolio/src/content/notes/note_190219_SteveJobs.md

 ### Real artists ship.

-Get your product out there.
+The Macintosh team had fallen behind schedule.
+This was Jobs' way of resetting expectations.
 It doesn’t matter how extraordinary the idea, how perfect the design or how elegant the code, unless you can get it into users hands what’s the point?

-Especially when designing digital products.
-Ship early and ship often.
+The agile movement was built on the need to ship early and ship often.
 Real life feedback is so much more valuable than any number of lab testing sessions.

+That's not to say quality isn't important.
+Products that don't meet the minimum requirements of users will always be destined to fail.
+The trick is to find your core market, add value, and then compound that value over time by releasing sequential, validated improvements.

 ### It’s better to be a pirate than join the navy

-Teams have personality.
-They are the product of the human qualities that are represented in their make up.
-As such
+We all have an innate need to be part of a group.
+These tribal instincts can be hugely beneficial.
+They allow us to collaborate and create at scale, and sacrifice for the collective good.
+They can also be harmful, especially when left unchecked in the hiring or information validation process.
+The challenge is to harness the benefits while mitigating the negative aspects of our nature.

+It's important to remember that teams take on their own personality.
+They are more than the sum of their parts.
+At Apple, the pirate flag was symbol of rebellion.
+A reminder that every team isn't the same.
+Some need rules and structure, others need the opposite.
+Being respectful and supporting these differences is fundamental to building high performing, autonomous teams.

 ### Mac in a book by 1986
+The last point, I believe, is the most important.
+You can form great teams and ship in a timely way but still fail to make a lasting impact.
+For however insanely great your teams or products are, unless it's repeatable, unless you can build on your success, you are destined to stagnate.

+In the midst of the pressure and challenges of delivering the Macintosh, Jobs was envisioning its successor.
+How could Apple make the Mac better?
+How could it be smaller, lighter and cheaper.

 Have a goal.
-Make it measurable and achievable but make it ambitious too.
+Make it measurable and achievable, but most importantly, make it ambitious.